casper-network/docs-archive/dapp-dev-guide/transfer-workflow.rst

 The Rust Casper Client
 ^^^^^^^^^^^^^^^^^^^^^^

-For the purposes of this document, the Rust Casper client will be used.
-Download the client `here <https://github.com/CasperLabs/casper-node/tree/release-1.0.0/client>`_.
+In this document, we will use the Rust Casper client.
+You can download the client `here <https://github.com/CasperLabs/casper-node/tree/release-1.0.0/client>`_.

-The client can print out `help` information which provides an up to date list of supported commands.
-You can also check the help information for each individual command.
+The Casper client can print out `help` information which provides an up-to-date list of supported commands.
+You can also check the help information for each command:

 .. code-block:: bash